History of electricity supply in Queensland: Diversity of supply 2000–present

 Approximately 75% of the growth in generating capacity in Australia since the creation of the NEM has been in Queensland, from both traditional and recently developed energy sources.
 The nameplate capacity of power stations in the state has risen from ~8,400 MW to ~14,750 MW during this period, a 58% increase.

 The state's first significant wind farm opened at the appropriately named Windy Hill in 2000, and a number of sugar mills that use bagasse as a fuel have become suppliers to the NEM, including the Racecourse (48 MW) mill near Mackay and Invicta (50 MW) and Pioneer (69 MW) mills near Townsville.
 Several mines with their own generating plants now supply the NEM, some using coal seam gas as the fuel.
 Methane gas extracted from land fills is also used in a minor capacity, as are other biofuels.
-A list of Queensland's active power stations and their fuel source/s is available here.

 New coal fired base load stations have opened at Callide C (2001), Millmerran (2002), Tarong (2003) and Kogan Creek (2007), the latter being the largest single generator in Australia.

 Gas fired base load stations have opened at Oakey (2000), Swanbank (2002), Yabulu (near Townsville, 2004), Braemar (2006), Darling Downs and Condamine (both 2010) and Diamantina (2014).

 This additional capacity has enabled the decommissioning of the Swanbank A & D power stations in 2005 and 2003 respectively.

 Peak load capacity has also expanded in this period, with a total of seven facilities being commissioned or connected to the grid, with a combined capacity of ~290 MW.